fluxcd/flagger/README.md

     targetPort: 9898
     # port name can be http or grpc (default http)
     portName: http
+    # add all the other container ports
+    # to the ClusterIP services (default false)
+    portDiscovery: true
     # HTTP match conditions (optional)
     match:
       - uri: